e-kononenko/Requests/README.md

 # Requests
-Simple way to request data
+Simple way to request data in Swift apps